Władysław I of Płock: Life

-His first appearance took place in March 1424, when along with his brothers Siemowit V, Casimir II and Trojden II, Władysław I attended the wedding and coronation of King Władysław II Jagiełło's third wife, Sophia of Halshany.
+His first appearance came in March 1424, when along with his brothers Siemowit V, Casimir II and Trojden II, Władysław I attended the wedding and coronation of King Władysław II Jagiełło's third wife, Sophia of Halshany.

-Two years later, on 21 January 1426, after the death of their father, Władysław I and his brothers inherited his lands; not wanting to further weakened their positions and domains with subsequents divisions, they decided to co-rule all their paternal inheritance.
+Two years later, on 21 January 1426, after the death of their father, Władysław I and his brothers inherited his lands.
+To avoid further weakening their positions and domains with subsequent divisions, they decided to co-rule their patrimony.
 Eight months later, on 8 September, Władysław I and his brothers Siemowit V and Trojden II paid homage to the Polish King at Sandomierz.

-In 1431 as Polish vassals, Władysław I and his brothers take part in the campaign in Volhynia against Švitrigaila, although he didn't play a greater part on it.
+In 1431 as Polish vassals, Władysław I and his brothers played a small part in the campaign in Volhynia against Švitrigaila.

 For unknown reasons, in 1433 Władysław I quarreled with his brothers and strongly objected to their pro-Polish policy in the war against the Teutonic Order.
-Probably as a manifestation of hostility against Poland, Władysław I didn't attended the coronation of King Władysław III in July 1434 at Kraków.
+Probably as a manifestation of hostility against Poland, Władysław I did not attend the coronation of King Władysław III in July 1434 at Kraków.

 On 31 August 1434 the sons of Siemowit IV finally decided to end their co-rulership and made the formal territorial division.
 Władysław I received the districts of Płock, Płońsk, Wizna and Zawkrze.
 On 31 December 1435, he signed the Peace of Brześć Kujawski.

-At the end of the 1430s, Władysław I once again changed his policy towards Poland and approached to the first person in the Kingdom: Zbigniew Oleśnicki, Bishop of Kraków.
+At the end of the 1430s, Władysław I once again changed his policy towards Poland and approached the first person in the Kingdom: Zbigniew Oleśnicki, Bishop of Kraków.
 As a gesture of his friendly relationship with Poland, Władysław I and his brother Siemowit V attended the Confederation of Nowy Korczyn on 20 April 1438, where the princes strongly supported the political line of the Bishop (for example, the rejection of Prince Casimir to the Bohemian crown).
 On 25 April, Władysław I and his nephew Bolesław IV of Warsaw agreed to support the Polish against the Hussite confederates led by Spytek of Melsztyn.

 The alliance formed in Nowy Korczyn between Władysław I and Bolesław IV soon resulted in a common Eastern policy.
 Using the chaos reigned in Lithuania after the death of Sigismund Kęstutaitis in 1440, they intervened and took the district of Podlachia, who once belonged to Janusz I of Warsaw (although only during his lifetime).
 The military operation began on the borders of Władysław I's domains; however, he carefully leave the attack to Bolesław IV.
 As a result, Władysław I managed to take only Bielsk Podlaski.
 The reluctance of Władysław I to a direct intervention in the war was revealed in 1444, when he didn't send auxiliary troops to Bolesław IV.